alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 After choosing Jekyll as my static site generator, I needed to know how to deploy it on AWS and, of course, there are many options to do it on AWS:

-- EC2 + RDS (i.e. traditional blog with Wordpress / Ghost + Gatsby / ...)
+- EC2 + RDS (i.e. traditional blog with WordPress / Ghost + Gatsby / ...)
 - LightSail (by the way, [an interesting article comparing LightSail with EC2](https://aws.amazon.com/premiumsupport/knowledge-center/lightsail-differences-from-ec2/){:target="_blank"})
 - Container solutions (ECS/EKS)
 - AWS ElasticBeanstalk